Roberts Apperception Test for Children (RATC)

 The Roberts Apperception Test for Children is an instrument used for the evaluation of the developmental adaptive function and clinical function in children.
 The test primarily targets child expression of social understanding when listening to speech.

 The survey includes stimulus cards, protocols, manuals, and a guide for interpretation.
 Children whom have been notified with health issues are usually the subjects for this test.
-In the survey, children are shown 16 test pictures and are required to tell a story about each one, testing there social perception.
+In the survey, researchers show children 16 test pictures and require them to tell a story about each one, testing their social perception.

 The test takes approximately 20 to 30 minutes to administer.